 H-1B visa for skilled workers

 The H-1B visa allows non-US nationals including British citizens to be employed in the US, where they have a qualifying job offer from an eligible US employer and where they meet the additional eligibility criteria and application requirements.

 Specialty occupations are occupations requiring a bachelor’s degree or the equivalent number of years of experience (12 years) as a minimum qualification.

 There are strict caps on the number of H-1B visas granted annually: 65,000 for each fiscal year, and 20,000 additional visas for foreign nationals holding advanced degrees from US educational institutions.

 The H1B application process comprises set stages and deadlines and is run on an annual basis.
 Applicants will need to familiarize themselves with the process to avoid delays or missing the annual windows.

 This is a highly competitive visa category, with the number of applications typically far exceeding the visas available each year.
 Given the high volumes of H1B registrations received each year, there are no guarantees of success with an H-1B application, and it may be advisable to consider alternative immigration options, or to make a new application during the next window.

 A number of fees apply with the H-1B visa, in addition to the filing fee, falling largely to the employer so it will be important to fully understand the cost implications of this visa route.

-The L visa enables intra-company transfers, allowing UK employers for example to deploy employees to US subsidiaries or branches on a temporary basis.
+The L visa enables intra-company transfers, allowing non-US employers to deploy employees to US subsidiaries or branches on a temporary basis.

 To qualify for the L visa, the applicant must have been working for their current employer for a minimum of 12 months at the time of application, and be coming to the US in an executive, managerial or specialized knowledge capacity to be employed by a US parent, subsidiary or affiliate company.